Google Pixel 6 and Pixel 6 Pro officially revealed with visor-like camera block

 We made a chip!#Pixel6 is powered by our first ever smartphone SoC: meet Google Tensor(5/13) pic.twitter.com/0Kts53TfqmAugust 2, 2021

-The Google Pixel 6 wasn’t shown off at Google IO 2021 back in May, but that's not surprising – Google often waits to show off its flagship.
+The Google Pixel 6 wasn’t shown off at Google IO 2021 back in May, but that's not surprising – Google often waits to show off its flagship, which typically launches in October.
 What is surprising is that we haven't heard anything official about the mid-range Google Pixel 5a, given that its predecessor launched around this time last year.

+What's more, a Bloomberg report suggested Google would announce and release the Pixel 5a in August, and there's plenty of time in the month left for the company to reveal it.
+But Google has only mentioned that its Pixel 5a 5G will come out in the US and Japan, so either the mid-range phone will get a far more limited release than the Google Pixel 4a – or Google will only release a 4G LTE version globally.

+Those aren't the only questions, of course – will the Pixel 5a just inherit the Pixel 5's perks, or will it get a taste of Tensor, too?
+We'll have to wait until Google officially reveals the phone.

 - Stay on top of tech news with the TechRadar newsletter